RP

 Watch for

-Move on when this stage matches the instruction: add remaining 1 tbsp oil.
+Move on after this instruction is complete: add remaining 1 tbsp oil.

 Finish phase